 How to make a complaint

-Any complaint about the conduct of a councillor should be sent in writing to the Chief Executive.
+Any complaint about the conduct of a councillor should be sent in writing to our Chief Executive.
 The person making the complaint must disclose their name and provide full contact details.
 The complaint must also include the following details:

-- the nature of the conduct alleged
+- nature of the conduct alleged

-The complaint should be accompanied by any supporting evidence on which the complainer intends to rely
+The complaint should be accompanied by any supporting evidence on which the complainer intends to rely.

 Acknowledgement of complaint

-The Chief Executive will issue an acknowledgement of receipt to the complainer within 5 working days and shall send a copy of the complaints procedure to them.
+The Chief Executive will issue an acknowledgement of receipt to the complainer within five working days and shall send a copy of the complaints procedure to them.
 The Chief Executive will advise the complainer that the full details of their complaint will be sent to the Defendant.
 The Chief Executive may seek clarification from the complainer in relation to any aspect of the complaint.
 The date of receipt of such clarification shall then be deemed to be the date of receipt of the complaint.

 Intimation of the complaint to the Councillor

-Within 5 working days of the date of receipt of the complaint (or as soon as possible thereafter), the Chief Executive shall intimate the complaint to the Defendant.
+Within five working days of the date of receipt of the complaint (or as soon as possible thereafter), the Chief Executive shall intimate the complaint to the Defendant.
 In particular, the Defendant shall be informed of the following:

 - identity of the complainer